Frequently Asked Questions

 Do I need to do a Marine Park Orientation?

-Yes, it is required of everyone even if you have been diving on Bonaire before but we promise to make it quick and easy.
+Yes, it is required for everyone every time you have to pay for your Stinapa Nature fee.
+We promise to make it quick and easy.

 When can we do our buoyancy check and orientation?

 What sets us apart from other dive operations is that Dive Friends Bonaire can provide you with an orientation briefing at any time and most locations during normal business hours.
 Your buoyancy check can be done at Hamlet Oasis, Retail & Dive, Yellow Submarine, Dive Inn and Delfins Beach Resort between 8 AM and 3.30 PM.
 If you stay at Sand Dollar, you can do the orientation and buoyancy check there.
 To see a map of our locations, please visit our Locations page.

 I’m travelling with a non-diver, what can they do on Bonaire?

 We can assure you that they won’t lack for something to do!
 They have many different things from which to choose.
 They can:

 - Visit the donkey sanctuary

 - Explore one of Bonaire Caves